shinokada/backpack_install/README.md

-# backpack_install
+# backpack_install for MacOS/Linux

 ## Overview

-This script installs all Backpack for Laravel modules:
+This script makes it easy to install all Backpack for Laravel modules:
 BackupManager, LogManager, Settings, PageManager, PermissionManager, MenuCrud, and NewsCrud.

+Tested on MacOS and it should work on Linux.

 ## Requirement